 The options for how to connect with an audience of potential customers grow every day — and exponentially more so with every new tool or site released to the market.
 There’s this overwhelming pressure to feel like we’ve got to be using all these tools.

 If you’re one of the people who is guilty of trying to be everywhere and you don’t know where to start — don’t panic.
-Over the next few months, we are going to share a common sense roadmap to a better digital marketing process for your business.
+I’ve written the book on a common sense roadmap to a better digital marketing process for your business.